Artificial Insemination at Home – Scheduling, Process and Success Rate

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at email@example.com

-- Creating a Plan with Doctor before Insemination
+- Creating a Plan With the Doctor Before Insemination

-- How to Perform Artificial Insemination at Home?
+- How Artificial Insemination Is Performed at Home?

 - Tips for Insemination

 - How Much Time Is Required for Artificial Insemination at Home?

 - What Is the Home Artificial Insemination Success Rate?

 - Tips for Increasing Your Chances of Conceiving With at-home Artificial Insemination

 NOTE:- Performing artificial insemination at home is ILLEGAL in India.
 Any such attempts will invite legal implications, and also the baby born out of this process will be considered illegitimate.
 This blog is only for general information about how it is done abroad.
 Even abroad, this is done under legal advice only.